Hot February Night

 Hot February Night is a 2007 album by alternative comedian Neil Hamburger.
 It was originally released by Off-Price Value Center in 2007 and then re-issued on LP by Drag City in 2010.

 Album synopsis

-The Album was recorded live in Madison Square Garden as Hamburger acting as the opening act to Tenacious D. A number of times throughout the album Hamburger mocks the crowd for their impatience and insults them by pretending to announce the band only to quickly change tack and continue on with the act.
+The album was not recorded live in Madison Square Gardens as popularly believed, though Hamburger did perform there acting as the opening act to Tenacious D. In fact, the album was pieced together from three shows recorded near the conclusion of that same tour, at Queen Elizabeth Theatre in Vancouver, Canada, the Paramount Theater in Seattle, Washington, and the Arlene Schnitzer Concert Hall, in Portland, Oregon.
+A number of times throughout the album Hamburger mocks the crowd for their impatience and insults them by pretending to announce the band only to quickly change tack and continue on with the act.